-When we opened the door to our first serviced apartment there were a lot of things we stressed about which are quite typical of offering your place as a holiday rental.
+As short term rental hosts, when we opened the door to our first serviced apartment there were a lot of things we stressed about.
 Will people be warm enough; will the shower work, will the broadband be strong enough, am I going to get a lot of calls or have to go out to the property at all hours?
 And of course, you get the more cynical thoughts; are people going to steal or damage anything?
 Will guests fire the heating on full and leave the windows open?
-Will I get parties?
+Will they have parties?

 But most of the time you don’t get these calls and guests are respectful of your home as they are their own.
 In fact, the real nightmare situation typically comes down to keys, especially if you offer a self-check-in service!

 Whilst some people still love a personal check-in service where they can meet their host and have a tour of the property, many guests prefer to let themselves in.
-It means guest and host don’t have to agree on a time to meet & no one must worry about hanging around if things get in the way.
+Post pandemic a lock box and self check in is more the norm nowadays, and often the preferred choice.
+It means the guest and host don’t have to agree on a time to meet & no one must worry about hanging around if things get in the way.
 As a guest who has arranged personal check-in before, there is nothing worse than arriving to a city early to take in the amazing weather and enjoying drinks outside to then have to nip away as you made plans to be at the property for a certain time.
 So knowing you can check-in from a certain time and how to access your keys can be a winner for everyone.

 But… once your guest is in and enjoying their stay, keys can have a life of their own!